ppy/osu-wiki/news/2024/2024-12-22-touhou-project-mania-cup-4-registrations-now-open.md

 ## What's new

-- **A Group Stage will debut this year** featuring a 16-group format.
+- **A Group Stage will be introduced in this year**, featuring 16 groups of 4 teams each.
 This means that we will have **64 teams** in the main event.
-  - If more than 70 teams play the qualifier, the group stage will use the split double elimination format.
+  - If there are more than 70 teams participating in the Qualifier, the Group Stage will use the split double elimination format.
-  - If fewer than 70 teams play the qualifier, the group stage will use the standard double elimination format.
+  - If there are fewer than 70 teams participating in the Qualifier, the Group Stage will use the standard double elimination format.

 ![Groups format](/wiki/Tournaments/TMC/4th/image/group-stage-bracket.png)